DamianGillessen1989/personal-portfolio-dg/README.md

 - [Grammarly](https://app.grammarly.com/) - Employed to rectify grammar errors across the project, ensuring polished content.
 - [w3 Validator](https://validator.w3.org/) - Used to verify the HTML of the site pages and CSS styling code.
+- Google Chrome DevTools & Lighthosue - Used to check the performance of the site.

 ## Testing